iBurnApp/iBurn-iOS/README.md

 * Show camps on map for high zoom levels
 * Fix the slightly buggy behavior of Events filtering occasionally not working at startup
 * Show favorites on map after yapdb view loading is complete instead of waiting until retry on viewWillAppear
+* Refactor BRCMapViewController so annotation-loading code is shared between data types

 ## Contributing